 The process responsible for ensuring that the assets required to deliver services are properly controlled, and that accurate and reliable information about those assets is available when and where it is needed.
 This information includes details of how the assets have been configured and the relationships between assets.

-It’s a critical practice, and one that spans the entire service lifecycle.
+This critical practice spans the entire service lifecycle.
 Nailing SACM is important to the health of both your individual services and your entire IT organization — and as such, it’s often one of the first ITIL processes implemented in top IT organizations.

 At its core, SACM is about ensuring that you are able to identify and control all assets across your infrastructure, and can manage their integrity through effective recording, reporting, and auditing.